RommelTJ/ExercisesAndAlgorithms/interview_tips/8-OrganizingYourInterviewTimeline.md

 Many companies are happy to accommodate this by setting your start date a few weeks after your signing date — just ask.
 Many offers include a signing bonus, which could help offset the cost of this extra time without a salary.
 But again, this'll depend on your means — not everyone can afford to take this extra time off.

+## Cast A Wide Net

+Interview with multiple companies.
+Exactly how many companies depends on your situation, but the point is to avoid putting all your eggs in one basket.
+You want multiple offers by the end, so you can negotiate the best offer possible.

+A good rule of thumb: send out applications to more places than you’re currently planning.
+If you end up getting too many interviews... well that’s a good problem to have!
+You can always "pause" or simply cancel the interview process with some companies.

+Schedule your favorite companies last.
+Get interview practice with the places you are not as excited about.
+You’ll be in your prime by the time you interview with your top choices, so long as you don’t burn out.

+Jot down your impressions after each interview.
+You'll be surprised how much different companies can start to melt together after a couple weeks of interviewing.